BramVan-Oosterhout/katacoda-scenarios/building-a-tutorial/major-steps/step01.md

 Adaptations can be made through additional Docker build files of the form: ``` FROM bramvanoosterhout/foswiki1
 RUN apk add tree
-.... other docker command to modify the image
+.... other docker commands to modify the image
 ```

 You can see examples of this method in the multiple Docker files in the [dockerfoswiki](https://www.katacoda.com/bramvanoosterhout/courses/foswiki0/dockerfoswiki) course referred above.